 - Shodana Vati / Triphala / Laxatives / Excess detox foods/herbs - Laxative herbs that cause vata anulomana should strictly be avoided in the first trimester, and also avoided for the rest of pregnancy.

 - Hing (Asafoetida) - Avoid in first trimester.
 Vata anulomana and sharp quality, breaks stagnation.
 Also no external application.

-- Turmeric - For the first 6 months.
-For those sensitive like older pregnant ladies and those prone to miscarriages.
+- Turmeric - For the first 6 months for those sensitive like older pregnant ladies and those prone to miscarriages.
 A little turmeric is fine but excess is to heating.

 Other than the foods to avoid, don’t restrict yourself to much and honour cravings.

 Remember, you are eating for two body types, so you should not follow a strict diet for one body type.
 Honour your unique cravings in moderation, especially from the fourth month when the cravings you experience are more likely those of the baby.

 - Sweet taste - It is the most sattvic or wholesome for the baby.
 Dates, fresh breads cooked without oils, whole grains, rice, fruits, quinoa, cooked beetroot, carrot, sweet potato, hot milk, porridge.

 - Hot milk - one of the most nourishing, immunity boosting and ojas building foods.

 - Almonds soaked overnight then peeled the following day.